geopython/diving-into-pygeoapi/workshop/content/docs/standards.md

 !!! question "Using a web browser to access OGC API"

     Use your web browser to navigate to [demo.pygeoapi.io](https://demo.pygeoapi.io/master).
-A browser by default opens any OGC API in HTML (as a webpage) due to the [accept header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) sent by the browser (`text/html`).
-On the right top corner you will notice a `JSON` link.
-The link adds the parameter to the url: `f=json`, which is a mechanism of pygeoapi to override the accept header sent by the web browser.
+A browser by default opens any OGC API in HTML (as a webpage) due to the [HTTP Accept header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) sent by the browser (`text/html`).
+On the right top corner you will notice a JSON link.
+The link adds the parameter to the url: `f=json`, which is a mechanism of pygeoapi to override the HTTP Accept header sent by the web browser.

 !!! note

-    When calling an OGC API from javascript, and the aim is to receive json.
-You can use the `?f=json` pygeoapi convention, or the content negotiation as provided by the standard; include a header `accept:"application/json"` in your request.
+    When calling an OGC API from javascript, and the aim is to receive JSON, you can use the `?f=json` pygeoapi convention, or the content negotiation as provided by the standard; include an HTTP header `Accept: "application/json"` in your request.

-    In jquery for example, this is represented by the dataType property
+    In jQuery for example, this is represented by the dataType property:

     ``` {.js linenums="1"}
     $.ajax({